 Look More Professional at Work Meetings

-- Dragging a bag can make you look tired, sweaty or frazzled
+- Dragging a bag can make you tired, sweaty or frazzled.

-- Makes you look rushed even if you aren't because it looks like you have somewhere else to be
+- Makes you look like you have somewhere else to be.

 Lighten Your Load while Site-seeing

-Of course even if you're done with the meeting, there are still plenty of good reasons to ditch the bag for a few hours before you flight.
+Of course even if you're done with the meeting, here are a few good reasons to ditch the bag for a few hours before you flight.